Peter-SB/Go-Chat-App/README.md

 }
 ```

-This function in the auth tests create a new auth service injected with a mock database for testing purposes.
+This function in the auth tests creates a new auth service injected with a mock database for testing purposes.

-**Flexibility and Scaleability:**
+**Flexibility and Scalability:**

 This is not just possible for tests, but can also allow us to decouple business code from specific database implementations.
 This gives us flexibility to swap service implementations at a later date.
 For example, swapping to a different database.
-This allows scalability by allow services to grow and change without affecting business logic.
-The approach encourages clean architecture and separation of concerns also.
+This allows scalability by allowing services to grow and change without affecting business logic.
+This approach also encourages clean architecture and separation of concerns.

 ### Concurrency in Go:

-This program uses concurrency by making use of Go’s Goroutines, channels, and mutex to handle tasks that can run independently and in parallel.
+This program uses concurrency by making use of Go’s Goroutines, Channels, and Mutex to handle tasks that can run independently and in parallel.
 Goroutines are lightweight threads managed by Go's runtime, allowing us to execute multiple tasks at the same time.
 Channels provide a way for Goroutines to communicate safely, ensuring data consistency and avoiding race conditions.
-Mutexes (mutual exclusions) ensure safe access to shared resources
+Mutexes (mutual exclusions) ensure safe access to shared resources.

-For example, the `broadcast.StartBroadcastListener()` Goroutine listens on a shared channel to receive messages and broadcasts them to all connected clients A mutex ensures that the shared `clients` map is accessed safely:
+For example, the `broadcast.StartBroadcastListener()` Goroutine listens on a shared channel to receive messages, and broadcasts them to all connected clients.
+A mutex ensures that the shared `clients` map is accessed safely.

 ```go
 // Example Channel for broadcasting messages